 - The itch prevents you from sleeping or focusing on your daily routines

 - Other skin conditions.
-People with a personal or family history of dermatitis, eczema, psoriasis or similar skin conditions are more likely to develop neurodermatitis.
+People who have or had other skin conditions, such as atopic dermatitis or psoriasis, are more likely to develop neurodermatitis.

 - Corticosteroid injections.
-Your doctor may inject corticosteroids directly into the affected skin to help it heal.
+Your health care provider may inject corticosteroids directly into the affected skin to help it heal.

 - Anti-anxiety drugs.
 Because anxiety and stress can trigger neurodermatitis, anti-anxiety drugs may help prevent the itchiness.

-- Psychotherapy.
+- Talk therapy.
 Talking with a counselor can help you learn how your emotions and behaviors can fuel — or prevent — itching and scratching.
 Your counselor might suggest some behavioral techniques to try.

 Lifestyle and home remedies